huggingface/huggingface_hub/docs/hub/tutorial-add-library.md

 >>> hf_hub_download(repo_id="lysandre/arxiv-nlp", filename="config.json", cache_dir="/home/lysandre/test")
 ```

+### Code sample

-Finally, we recommend adding a code snippet to explain how a model should be used in your downstream library.
+We recommend adding a code snippet to explain how a model should be used in your downstream library.

 ![/docs/assets/hub/code_snippet.png](/docs/assets/hub/code_snippet.png)

-Add the code snippet by updating the [Libraries Typescript file](https://github.com/huggingface/huggingface_hub/blob/main/widgets/src/lib/interfaces/Libraries.ts) with instructions for your model.
+Add a code snippet by updating the [Libraries Typescript file](https://github.com/huggingface/huggingface_hub/blob/main/widgets/src/lib/interfaces/Libraries.ts) with instructions for your model.
 For example, the spaCy integration includes a brief code snippet for how to load and use a spaCy model:

 ```typescript
 const spacy = (model: ModelData) =>